fieryhenry/tbcms/README.md

     your system.

 1. Run `python -m tbcms --help` for more information.

+1. You can change the port using the `--port` option. e.g.
+    `python -m tbcms --port 5000`

 1. Read [jamesiotio's CITM](https://github.com/jamestiotio/CITM) on how to format the list of presents.